pinestec/grunt-html-head-urls-min-toggle/README.md

 The aim is to be maximum tolerant regarding an incorrect syntax and not to change anything else than the link itself.
 Files are only touched in case changes took place.

+The generated output can be controlled by the Gruntfiles task option "chattiness_level".
+"chattiness_level : 0" or "chattiness_level : 1" can be added accordingly.

 Of course source and destination is identical with such a task.
 Due to that a simple custom syntax is used inside the Gruntfile e.g.:
 ```js